minagawah/express-react-svelte-webcomponent/README.md

 ]
 ```

-In the old time, we needed `babel-polyfill`
+Once a time, we used `babel-polyfill` for dynamic module imports.
-in order to achieve dynamic module imports,
-and was a bit bothersome as it required two files:
-a file which attempts to import another module,
+Yet, it required us to have 2 steps: actual files to import others,
-and sort of a proxy file which actually loads one.
+and sort of proxy files for them.
-Now, we no longer need it,
-and just setting `node` in `@babel/preset-env` would do.
+Now, it has become much easier for we only need "node" as one of the build target.
+In your `babel.config.js`:

 ```
 "presets": [